-Loma Linda University (LLU) is accredited by the Western Association of Schools and Colleges (WASC).
-WASC has a three-stage accreditation process: Proposal, Capacity and Preparatory Review, and Educational Effectiveness Review.
-The focus has switched from inputs to outcomes, as WASC seeks to promote capacity building for student learning success.
+Loma Linda University (LLU) is accredited by the WASC Senior College and University Commission (WSCUC).
+WSCUC has a three-stage accreditation process: Proposal, Capacity and Preparatory Review, and Educational Effectiveness Review.
+The focus has switched from inputs to outcomes, as WSCUC seeks to promote capacity building for student learning success.
 LLU recently completed the third stage of the process.

 Information is provided here to help faculty, administrators, staff and students to better understand the accreditation process and to learn how to prepare for each stage of the process.

-- Institutional Proposal - LLU submitted its proposal to WASC in 2007.
-The proposal shares the institution's plan to meet WASC's Standards and CFRs and outlines the multi-year process and reports.
+- Institutional Proposal - LLU submitted its proposal to WSCUC in 2007.
+The proposal shares the institution's plan to meet WSCUC's Standards and CFRs and outlines the multi-year process and reports.

-- Educational Effectiveness Review (EER) - LLU's final visit in the WASC accreditation process was on October 27-29, 2010, when the WASC site visit team evaluated LLU's educational effectiveness.
+- Educational Effectiveness Review (EER) - LLU's final visit in the WSCUC accreditation process was on October 27-29, 2010, when the WSCUC site visit team evaluated LLU's educational effectiveness.